LEAD: Minimizing Learner-Expert Asymmetry in End-to-End Driving: Experiments

 \boldparagraph{Bench2Drive Results} In \tabref{tab:carla}, we see that scaling the data, backbone, and sensor modalities brings TFv6 within 2 DS of LEAD on B2D, but a 10-point SR gap remains.
 This discrepancy reflects how DS treats short routes: an infraction near the end has little impact when most progress is already secured.
 SR, being all-or-nothing, captures errors that DS discounts.
 This gap indicates the policy is less robust than DS alone suggests.

 \boldparagraph{Longest6 v2 Results} On Longest6 v2, the improvement over TFv5 and SimLingo, both winners of CARLA Challenge 2024, is even more pronounced, with gains of +39 DS and +21 RC.
 While HiP-AD performs competitively on short-route benchmarks, its substantially lower performance on Longest6 v2 illustrates the challenges of long-horizon evaluation.
-This highlights the importance of evaluating driving policies on extended routes, where errors can compound over time and recovery-oriented behavior is less effective.
+This highlights the importance of evaluating driving policies on extended routes, where the likelihood of encountering rare and challenging scenarios increases with route length, exposing weaknesses that short-route benchmarks may miss.
 CARLA is currently the only widely used simulator that supports long-form evaluation.
 Most recent benchmarks and simulation frameworks \cite{Gulino2023NEURIPS, Ljungbergh2024ECCV, Karnchanachari2024ICRA, Dauner2024NEURIPS, Zhou2024ARXIV, Kazemkhani2025ICLR, Cao2025CORL, Xu2025ARXIV} are limited to short-form driving due to log-replay or reconstruction-based designs that inherently prevent long-horizon testing.
 Generative approaches \cite{Chitta2024ECCV, Russell2025ARXIV} may offer a path forward in addressing this limitation.

 \boldparagraph{Ablation} \tabref{tab:carla} also shows several ablations on different sensor setups with TFv6.
-We find that using 3 cameras with a combination of LiDAR and Radar sensors yields the best results.
+We find that using a wide front camera-setup with 140° FOV with a combination of LiDAR and Radar sensors yields the best results.
 Additionally, we show that the RegNetY-032 backbone provides a notable performance improvement compared to the smaller ResNet-34 backbone, consistent with the findings of \cite{Chitta2023PAMI}.
 Finally, despite not being optimized for driving performance, LEAD matches the performance of PDM-Lite on Bench2Drive and Longest6 v2, indicating that improved learner–expert alignment does not require sacrificing expert competence.

-\boldparagraph{Inference Time} We summarize the inference time of TFv5 and TFv6 (3$\times$ cameras, LiDAR, and radar variant) on a single RTX 2080 Ti in \tabref{tab:inference_time}.
-The efficiency of the TransFuser models is far higher than alternatives like SimLingo~\cite{Renz2025CVPR}, which requires over 1 second per frame on the same hardware.
-This makes TFv6 well-suited for use as a base model to investigate research questions on E2E driving in future work using the CARLA simulator.